SC

 • Revenue Multiple — Best for high-growth or early-stage companies where profit is low but revenue is strong.
 Common in SaaS and tech.

 • SDE Multiple — Best for owner-operated small businesses.
 Captures all owner benefit in one number.
+Useful for freelancers and professionals who want to factor in their consulting rate as part of total owner earnings.

 • Asset-Based — Best for asset-heavy businesses like real estate, equipment rentals, or companies being liquidated.